AhmedNassar7/Software-Engineering/README.md

 ⭐ Don't forget to **give this repo a star**, **share it with your friends**, and **follow me** for more content.

-🌐 Join our community on [Discord](https://discord.gg/rSBweVR2Uc) now and keep track of the new opportunities.

 🎉 Enjoy your time and best of luck!